 Fesenjan is a Persian stew made with pomegranate paste and ground walnuts.
-Traditionally, Fesenjan is cooked for hours with chicken but there is a version where meatballs are added instead.
+Traditionally, Fesenjan is cooked for hours with chicken but there is a version where chickpeas are added instead.

 Vegetarian or vegan